How To Get A Motorcycle License In Michigan?

 You need to bring the following items to participate in the motorcycle safety course:

-• Dot-approved helmet and in good condition.
+• DOT-approved helmet and in good condition.

 • Gloves